What Can I Expect After Starting A New Skincare Routine? Is it Normal to Break Out After a Facial?

 As for breakouts after facials, there are three possible causes for this:

 The facialist used products of low quality, or maybe even past their expiration dates, or more commonly, used products that are simply not right for your skin type.
 With Daniela's extensive analysis process and with 4-6 weeks of using products chosen for your own acne issues before your first facial, this does not happen.

 Unforeseen allergic reactions, which Daniela tries very hard to avoid through inquiry and analysis, but which can't always be prevented.

 An extraction session to remove blackheads and whiteheads that is too aggressive or had gone on for too long.
 This is the most common reason for a breakout after a facial.

 Anything which can be referred to as “the skin purging” after a facial will have the same sources as described above, with pore linings reacting to new oil flow, or the “waking up” of dormant acne.
 There is no such things as pores "releasing toxins” as a reason for an after-facial breakout.
 The skin simply does not work this way.

 So, what to do ?
-Use your clay or exfoliating mask as a nightly spot treatment, and ice brand new ones as they come up with a technqie called “Ice Therapy”.
-Find out by watching the video below how to perform this daily (or nightly) acne clearing ritual.
+Use this nifty as a nightly spot treatment, after tapping very gently with ice for 30 seconds each on brand new blemishes as they come up.
+This is a technqie called “Ice Therapy”.